robeyh/robeyh.github.com/_posts/2012-07-17-Betwixt-icon-image-creation.markdown

 They are very basic.
 This is mainly showing the difference between a solid black or grey background, some different fonts, and various shading differences.
 I cycled through a fair portion of the different texture scripts for the background but nothing beyond the cubes of the original look anything close to decent.
 I am a little concerned that this style is not all that uncommon, so I want to make sure I can do something to make it different.

 My hope is to find a font that will make the icon stand out more.
-That is mostly what today’s post is about.
+That is mostly what today's post is about.
 If you have any suggestions for good free fonts that might work well here, please put them forward.
-I have found a couple of free for use ‘B’ examples that I think might work.
+I have found a couple of free for use 'B' examples that I think might work.

 ![Amethysta](/images/2012/07/17/Amethysta.PNG)
 ![Anonymous Pro](/images/2012/07/17/Anonymous%20Pro.PNG)